rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/api-operations/methods/post-move-a-vault-from-one-agent-to-another-agent-v2-project-id-agents-agent-id-vault.rst

-**Example: Move a vault from one agent to another agent HTTP response**
+**Example: Move a vault from one agent to another agent, HTTP response**

 .. code::